ckswilliams/modOpenREM/docs/charts.rst

 Bar chart of average DLP for each acquisition protocol (one series per system)
 ==============================================================================

+Ticking the `Plot a series per system` box in the ``Chart options`` will result in plots that have a data series per x-ray system for all charts that plot dose, mAs or kVp against some category.

 .. image:: img/ChartCTMeanDLPperSystem.png
    :width: 930px
    :align: center
    :height: 592px
    :alt: OpenREM chart of mean DLP (one system per series) screenshot

-Ticking the `Plot a series per system` box in the ``Chart options`` will result in plots with one series per x-ray system for some charts.

-Clicking on an x-axis label will take you to a plot with a histogram per x-ray
+Clicking on an x-axis label of one of a plot with a series per x-ray system will take you to a plot with a histogram per x-ray system:
-system:

 .. image:: img/ChartCTMeanDLPhistogramPerSystem.png
    :width: 930px